Set permissions to access Analytics and Analytics views

 Choose Project settings, and then Permissions.

 Choose the person or group that you want to modify permissions for and then change their permission assignment.

 For example, here we set the permissions for Chuck Reinhart.
 The setting denies permission to delete or modify shared Analytics views, but allows access to Analytics data.

 Navigate away from the permissions page when done.
 Changes you made are automatically saved.

 Choose the Current page tab for information on adding a user to a project.
 The Project Permissions Settings Page preview feature is only available for Azure DevOps Services at this time.

 All members of the Contributors group for your project can use Shared views in Power BI.
 For shared views that you create, you can manage the permissions of users and groups to create, delete, or view a specific shared view.

 To change the permissions for a shared view, open Analytics views, and choose All.
 For details, see Create an Analytics view.

-Choose the actions icon and then select Security.
+Choose the More Actions icon and then choose Security.